llsoftsec/llsoftsecbook/book.md

 working on a code reuse attack mitigation, as they can point out code sequences that should be protected and have been missed.

+Anything in executable memory can potentially be used as a ROP gadget, even if the compiler has not intended it to be code.
+This includes literal pools which are intermingled with code, and, on architectures with variable length instruction encoding, returning to the middle of an instruction.
+In a JIT compiler where the attacker might influence what literals are generated this can be particularly powerful.
+For example, on x86, the compiler might have emitted the instruction `mov $0xc35f, %ax` which is encoded as the four bytes `66 b8 5f c3`.
+If the attacker can divert execution two bytes into that 4-byte instruction it will execute `5f c3`.
+Those bytes corresponds to the two single byte instructions `pop %rdi; ret` which is a useful ROP gadget.

 ### Jump-oriented programming

 Jump-oriented programming (JOP)\index{jump-oriented programming (JOP)}